 PICT was devised over 30 years ago but continues to remain at the cutting edge of the resolution of trauma, childhood abuse & emotional challenges.
 The rapidity of its effectiveness has been enhanced by the introduction of the PICT Quick Change model, devised originally to cater for clients from overseas; where resolution may be completed in a series of 5 consecutive days of 4 hour sessions.
 (The QC 4 hour sessions can also be offered in 2 or 3 day weekly formats).

-Please see Testimonial page for a write up of how PICT has really helped one of my clients to go on and discover their real self and, as a result, they have gone on to achieve truly amazing things
+Please see Testimonial page for a write up of how PICT has really helped one of my clients to go on and discover their 'real self' and, as a result, gone on to achieve truly amazing things.

 EMDR stands for Eye Movement Desensitisation and Reprocessing and is a method of trauma therapy developed in the late 1980s by Clinical Psychologist Dr. Francine Shapiro.
 Sine the 1990s it has successfully been used as a method of trauma therapy and is also being used more and more in training, counselling and coaching.